elijahr/BangleApps/apps/glucosee/README.md

 # GlucoSee

-This app displays blood glucose information and alarms on your Bangle.js watch, as a "clock info" item.
+This clock info item displays blood glucose information and alarms on your Bangle.js watch.

 ## Installation